 QuickBooks Payments is clearly a convenient option for businesses and individuals already familiar with QuickBooks Online, but the cons outweigh the pros for using QuickBooks Payments as your payment processor.
 So what are some other options if the cons of QuickBooks Payments steer you away from using it?

-EBizCharge is payment processing software that has many integrations into accounting ERP software including QuickBooks Online & Desktop, Acumatica, NetSuite, Sage, and many other accounting, eCommerce, and CRM software.
+EBizCharge is payment processing software that has many integrations into accounting ERP software, including QuickBooks Online & Desktop, Acumatica, NetSuite, Sage, and many other accounting, eCommerce, and CRM software.
 EBizCharge has many different payment methods allowing your customers to have the flexibility to pay off their invoices in a multitude of ways.
-With flexible costs and excellent customer service, EBizCharge is a great alternative to QuickBooks Payments.
+With flexible costs and excellent customer service, EBizCharge is a great credit card processing alternative to QuickBooks Payments.